ScottA27/Portfolio-Project-5/README.md

 There are several components created so they could be used throughout the project without repeating code.
 These are documented below:

-* Asset.js - used to render the loading spinner shown throughout the project.
+* Asset.js - Used to render the loading spinner shown throughout the project when posts and comments are loading.
-* Avatar.js - used to display users avatars.
+* Avatar.js - Used to display users avatars.
+This is used in posts, comments, profiles, popular users.
-* MoreDropdown.js - used to render a dropdown menu with edit and delete buttons.
+* MoreDropdown.js - Used to render a dropdown menu with edit and delete buttons.
 Also used to render a dropdown menu with the edit profile, change username and change password buttons.
-* NavBar.js - used to render the navbar at the top of every page.
+* NavBar.js - Used to render the navbar at the top of every page.
-* NotFound.js - used to render a message to the user that the page they're trying to access doesn't exist.
+* NotFound.js - Used to render a message to the user that the page they're trying to access doesn't exist.

 ## Technologies Used

 ### Languages

-* [HTML5](https://en.wikipedia.org/wiki/HTML) - Provides the content and structure for the website
+* [JSX](https://en.wikipedia.org/wiki/JSX_(JavaScript)) - Provides the content and structure for the website
 * [CSS3](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website
 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Provides interactive elements of the website
 * [React.js](https://en.wikipedia.org/wiki/React_(software)) - Provides the base for the frontend components